Is there a dress code?

 Does LMU provide transportation to or from the airport?

 No. LMU Summer Programs cannot pick up or drop off students at the airport.
-For transportation from LAX to LMU, consider a shuttle service like Super Shuttle or Prime Time Shuttle.
-For transportation from LMU to LAX, options like Uber or Lyft are most cost effective.
+For transportation from LAX to LMU, consider a shuttle service or ridshare options.

 Should I bring my own computer and will I have internet access?